sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 This reduces readability and makes it very hard to change the values of these parameters, because this requires to change the `shell` directive code.

 The `params` directive was (partly) designed to solve this problem: it contains parameters and variables that can be accessed in the `shell` directive.
 It allows to specify additional non-file parameters instead of hard-coding them into shell commands or using them as inputs/outputs.

-Here are the main properties of parameters from the `params` directive:
+??? info "Main properties of parameters from the `params` directive"
     * Their values can be of any type (integer, string, list...)
     * Their values can depend on wildcard values and use input functions (explained [here](5_reproducibility_snakemake.md#gathering-the-input-files)).
 This means that parameters can be changed conditionally, for example depending on the value of a wildcard
         * In contrast to the `input` directive, the `params` directive can take more arguments than only `wildcards`, namely `input`, `output`, `threads`, and `resources`
     * Similarly to `{input}` and `{output}` placeholders, they can be accessed from within the `shell` directive with the `{params}` placeholder
     * Multiple parameters can be defined in a rule (do not forget the comma between each entry!) and they can also be named.
-While it isn't mandatory, un-named parameters are not explicit at all, so **you should always name your parameters**
+While it isn't mandatory, un-named parameters are not explicit at all, so you should **always name your parameters**

 Here is an example of `params` utilisation: